Stratigraphic unit

 A stratigraphic unit is a volume of rock of identifiable origin and relative age range that is defined by the distinctive and dominant, easily mapped and recognizable petrographic, lithologic or paleontologic features (facies) that characterize it.

 Units must be mappable and distinct from one another, but the contact need not be particularly distinct.
 For instance, a unit may be defined by terms such as "when the sandstone component exceeds 75%".

 Lithostratigraphic units

-Sequences of sedimentary and volcanic rocks are subdivided the basis of their shared or associated lithology.
+Sequences of sedimentary and volcanic rocks are subdivided on the basis of their shared or associated lithology.
 Formally identified lithostratigraphic units are structured in a hierarchy of lithostratigraphic rank, higher rank units generally comprising two or more units of lower rank.
-Going from smaller to larger in rank, the main lithostratigraphic ranks are Bed, Member, Formation, Group and Supergroup.
+Going from smaller to larger in rank, the main lithostratigraphic ranks are bed, member, formation, group and supergroup.

 Formal names of lithostratigraphic units are assigned by geological surveys.
 Units of formation or higher rank are usually named for the unit's type location, and the formal name usually also states the unit's rank or lithology.
 A lithostratigraphic unit may have a change in rank over a some distance; a group may thin to a formation in another region and a formation may reduce in rank for member or bed as it "pinches out".